 2. Sand ‘n’ sip 🍷

-Be sure to have volunteers on hand to snap photos of each supporter and their beachy creation.
-While they won’t be able to take their sandcastles home with them (whomp whomp), they’ll still want to remember the evening—and share it on social media!
+Have a volunteer ready to snap photos of each supporter and their beachy creation.
+While they won’t be able to take their sandcastles home with them, they’ll still want to remember the evening—and share it on social media!

 3. Beach Olympics 🏖

 A fun, summer twist on a classic field day event—host a “Beach Olympics,” where supporters partake in a number of warm weather-themed competitive events.
-Have some fun with planning activities like a hot dog eating contest, water balloon-themed dodgeball, cornhole, or a beach-themed obstacle course or scavenger hunt (with both on-land and by-sea components, of course 😉).
+Have some fun with planning activities like a hot dog eating contest, water balloon dodgeball, and a beach-themed obstacle course or scavenger hunt (with both on-land and by-sea components, of course).

 For your ultra-competitive supporters, consider hosting a decathlon where participants enter into every single event, then rack up points throughout the day.

-March Madness gets all the glory, but why not launch an annual June Madness in your hometown?
-Host a volleyball tournament that’s held in a swimming pool, where players must bump, set, spike! while battling the waves.
-Teams will pay a small fee to participate while supporters fork up an entry fee to watch the swimming pool showdown.
-In keeping with the March Madness theme, consider allowing supporters to place a small wager on a bracket bet.
+March Madness gets all the glory, but why not launch an annual June Madness in your town?
+Host a volleyball tournament that’s held in a swimming pool, where players must bump, set, and spike—all while battling the waves.
+Each team can make a donation to participate while supporters contribute an entry fee to watch the swimming pool showdown.

 5. Movies in the park 🎥

-Want a family-friendly event you can host all summer long?
-Consider offering a movie night at a local park.
+Looking for a family-friendly event you can host all summer long?
+Consider offering an outdoor movie night at a local park.

 Friends and family members can bring blankets and enjoy an evening showing of some of their favorite films.
 To increase the amount of money raised, consider selling refreshments such as soft drinks, candy, popcorn, and other snacks.
-Or, partner with local restaurants to offer a different menu selection at each event (think “pizza in the park” or “fajitas at the film”).
+Or, partner with local restaurants to offer a different menu selection at each event (think “Pizza In The Park” or “Fajitas And A Film”).

 6. Doggie walk-a-thon 🐶

 The weather is (finally!) warm and sunny, and it’s time to get outdoors.
-Give supporters some must-needed exercise with their favorite furry friends with a doggie-walk-a-thon or fun run.
+Give supporters some early-awaited exercise with their favorite furry friends through a doggie walk-a-thon or fun run.

-Supporters can walk a set distance with their leashed best buds, all while raising money for your cause.
+Supporters can walk a set distance with their leashed best buds, all while raising money for your nonprofit.
 To increase ticket sales, add a costume contest to your event.
-For an extra $1 per ticket, owners can dress-up their four-legged pals to be entered into a “best dressed” competition for the day.
+For an extra $1 per ticket, owners can dress up their four-legged pals to be entered into a “best dressed” competition for the day.

-Hosting a charity golf tournament is a great fundraising option for nonprofits across the nation.
+Hosting a charity golf tournament is a very popular fundraising option for nonprofits.
 There’s only one issue: Unless you’re an on-par golfer, a competitive round of 18 holes can be extremely intimidating (or frustrating, if you feel like you’re holding up other players).

 8. Food truck Fridays 🌭